mzazon/awesome-cloud-projects/aws/secure-file-sharing/secure-file-sharing.md

    This monitoring script decodes the AWS signature parameters to extract creation and expiration timestamps.
 Organizations can integrate this into monitoring dashboards, alerting systems, or automated renewal workflows to maintain seamless file sharing operations.

 > **Tip**: Integrate this expiration checker into your CI/CD pipelines or monitoring systems to proactively alert users before URLs expire.
-Consider implementing automated re-generation for frequently accessed files.
+Consider implementing automated re-generation for frequently accessed files using AWS Lambda and EventBridge.

 ## Validation & Testing